HSXkeeny/AGNER/README.md

 ## 2. Set up

 We provide two settings for supervised learning and continuous learning.
-For each part of the model, please see the model.py file.
+For each part of the model, please see the AGNER file.
 Main.py is used for training and evaluation.
 Please replace the file location with your own file location.

 ## 3. Thanks